Mobile marketing: ON-NET routing

-Grey Routing
+Grey routing

-Grey Routing is a term given to messages that are sent to carriers (often offshore) that have low cost interconnect agreements with other carriers.
+Grey routing is a term given to messages that are sent to carriers (often offshore) that have low cost interconnect agreements with other carriers.
 Instead of sending the messages directly to the intended carrier, some bulk SMS providers send it to an offshore carrier, which will relay the message to the intended carrier.
 At the cost of consistency and reliability, this roundabout way is cheaper, and these routes can disappear without notice and are slower.
-Many carriers don't like this type of routing, and will often block them with filters set up in their SMSCs.
+Many carriers do not like this type of routing, and will often block them with filters set up in their SMSCs.

-Hybrid Routing
+Hybrid routing

 Some bulk SMS providers have the option to combine more reliable grey routing on lower value carriers with their ON-NET offerings.
 If the routes are managed well, then messages can be delivered reliably.
 Hybrid routing is more common for SMS marketing messages, where timeliness and reliable delivery is less of an issue.

-SMS Service Providers
+SMS service providers

 The easiest and most efficient way of sending an SMS marketing campaign is through a bulk SMS service provider.
 Enterprise-grade SMS providers will usually allow new customers the option to sign-up for a free trial account before committing to their platform.
 Reputable companies also offer free spam compliance, real-time reporting, link tracking, SMS API, multiple integration options, and a 100% delivery guarantee.
 Most providers can provide link shorteners and built-in analytics to help track the return on investment of each campaign.

 Depending on the service provider and country, each text message can cost up to a few cents each.
 Senders intending to send a lot of text messages per month or per year may get discounts from service providers.

 Since spam laws differ from country to country, SMS service providers are usually location-specific.
 This is a list of the most popular and reputable SMS companies in each continent, with some information about the number of phones in use.
-It is important to note that message pricing, message delivery, and service offerings will also differ substantially from country to country.
+Message pricing, message delivery, and service offerings also differ substantially from country to country.